opalmedapps/opal-app/docs/deployment/ci-cd.md

 Currently, only building and deploying to the `dev` environment is supported.
 However, we have plans to expand this to other environments in the future.

+_TODO_: QA work is in progress.

 Two different workflows are handled by the pipeline, as follows.

 ### 1. Commits on feature branches (regular development)

-When working on feature branches, the commits that developers make and push trigger a basic workflow.
+When working on feature branches, the commits that developers make and push will trigger a basic workflow.
 Specifically, any commits on branches _other_ than the default branch are handled as follows:

 - Pipeline runs on the pushed commit